guide42/ochenta/README.md

 ]);
 ```

 You got this far.
-Look at [readme.php](readme.php) to see the complete example.
+Look at [example.php](example.php) to see the complete example.

 API
 ---